f3rs3n/shelly-impulse-relay-script/README.md

 ## Installation

-1.  **Upload the script:** Upload the `shelly_relay_script.js` file to your Shelly Pro 4PM device via its web interface.
+1.  **Upload the script:** Upload the `shelly_relay_script.js` file to your compatible Shelly device via its web interface.
 2.  **Enable Scripting:** Ensure scripting is enabled on your Shelly device.
 3.  **Apply Prerequisites:** Configure the Shelly device according to the "Shelly Device Prerequisites" section above.
-4.  **Wiring:** Connect your Shelly Pro 4PM to the Siemens relays and physical buttons as described in the "Architecture and Wiring" section.
+4.  **Wiring:** Connect your compatible Shelly device to the Siemens relays and physical buttons as described in the "Architecture and Wiring" section.

 ## Development Notes